What do you enjoy most about wealth management?

 What professional accomplishments are you most proud of?

 Being the first professional employee at our predecessor firm Kochis Fitz.
-Earning my CPA and CFA certification.
-Teaching at UC Extension and other Financial Planning Association involvement.
+Earning my CFP® and CFA certifications.
+Teaching at U.C.
+Extension and other Financial Planning Association involvement.
 My many and varied contributions to Aspiriant over a long period of time, and my current position in the firm.

 What quality of yours makes you best suited to do what you do?